openxc/openxc-python/docs/contributing.rst

 ----------

-The ``openxc-python`` repository contains a test suite that can be run with the ``tox`` tool, which attemps to run the test suite in Python 2.7.
+The ``openxc-python`` repository contains a test suite that can be run with the ``tox`` tool, which attemps to run the test suite in Python 2.7 and 3.5.
 If you wish to just run the test suite in your primary Python version, run

 .. code-block:: sh